thoughtram/blog/_posts/2016-10-13-two-way-data-binding-in-angular-2.md

 - Introduce a event binding with the same name, plus a `Change` suffix (e.g. `(fooChange)`)
 - Make sure the event binding takes care of property extraction (if needed)

-As you can see, there's a bit more work involved to make two-way data binding work compared to Angular 1.
+As you can see, there's a bit more work involved to make two-way data binding work compared to AngularJS.
 However, we should also always consider if a custom two-way data binding implementation is really needed, or if we can just take advantage of `ngModel`.
 This, for example is the case when building [custom form controls](/angular/2016/07/27/custom-form-controls-in-angular-2.html).

 Let's say we create a custom counter component and ignore of a second that this would rather be a custom form control.